ShadowedGold/hex-map/README.md

 A hex map experiment

 ### To do list:
-- Import and export a json:
-  - with the hex data
-  - add ui to the top menu
+- add save/load ui to the top menu
-  - including zoom, pan, global fog settings?
+- fix grid odd/even column alignment issue
 - Add a show/hide all button on hexes